hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The output in the Jet members log should look something like this (we also log what we put in the `IMap` sink thanks to the `peek()` stages we inserted):
+The output in the Jet member's log should look something like this (we see these lines due to the `peek()` stages we've inserted):

 ```text
 ........